LightTable/LightTable/README.md

 ## Plugins

-Light Table has a powerful plugin system that allows almost any aspect of the editor to be extended and customized.
-With over [100+ plugins](https://github.com/LightTable/plugin-metadata), the community is able to offer eval support for new languages, create domain-specific IDEs and much more.
+Light Table has a **powerful plugin system** that allows almost any aspect of the editor to be **extended and customized**.
+With over [100+ plugins](https://github.com/LightTable/plugin-metadata), the community is able to offer eval support for **new languages, create domain-specific IDEs and much more**.
 If you're interested in writing your own plugin, see the [Write a Plugin](http://docs.lighttable.com/#write-a-plugin) and [Submit a Plugin](http://docs.lighttable.com/#submit-a-plugin) docs.
 For an example ClojureScript plugin, see [LightTable-Declassifier](https://github.com/LightTable/LightTable-Declassifier).

 ## Community